kmcphillips/vocabulizer.com/README.markdown

 * Expand my vocabulary (ovbiously)
 * Fill a niche for a customizable and social vocabulary home page
 * Learn about connecting to some external APIs
-* Provide a mobile site version
+* Learn PostgreSQL, or at least enough to use it through AR
-* Learn CoffeeScript
+* Learn Test::Unit/Minitest (I know it's weird, but I have always used rspec)
-* Use Pry as an irb replacement
+* Learn Kaminari
-* Do testing with Guard and Spork
+* Possibly provide a mobile site version

 ## Requirements

-Setup the config/configuration.yml file for your environment with the following:
+Setup the settings.yml file for your environment with the following:

 * Wordnik API key